 The Finance, Audit and Compliance Committee will request proposals from qualified certified public accounting firms to audit the accounts and records of the College.
-All proposals that are received will be reviewed by the Finance, Audit and Compliance Committee with the assistance of the Chief Financial Officer and other members of the College administration as deemed necessary or appropriate.
-In reviewing proposals, the Finance, Audit and Compliance Committee shall consider, among other things, the qualifications, performance and independence of prospective auditors (including considering whether the prospective auditors’ quality controls are adequate and whether any provision of non-audit services to the College is compatible with maintaining each prospective auditor’s independence), taking into account the opinions of the Chief Financial Officer and other members of the administration.
+All proposals that are received will be reviewed by the Finance, Audit and Compliance Committee with the assistance of the Senior Vice President and Chief Financial Officer and other members of the College administration as deemed necessary or appropriate.
+In reviewing proposals, the Finance, Audit and Compliance Committee shall consider, among other things, the qualifications, performance and independence of prospective auditors (including considering whether the prospective auditors’ quality controls are adequate and whether any provision of non-audit services to the College is compatible with maintaining each prospective auditor’s independence), taking into account the opinions of the Senior Vice President and Chief Financial Officer and other members of the administration.

 The Finance, Audit and Compliance Committee will recommend appointment of its selected audit firm to the full Board of Trustees, and the Board will be responsible for authorizing the appointment of the audit firm as the College’s Independent Auditor for a specific duration to be determined by the Board.
 In the event the Board does not approve the Finance, Audit and Compliance Committee’s recommended firm, the Finance, Audit and Compliance Committee may either (a) recommend a different firm from among those which had submitted proposals, or (b) re-solicit proposals.

 The Independent Auditor shall serve at the pleasure of the Board, may be discharged by the Board at any time, and shall be discharged by the Board upon recommendation of the Finance, Audit and Compliance Committee.